UKCloud/documentation/articles/oracle/orcl-sco-private.md

 - In either our Assured OFFICIAL or Elevated OFFICIAL security domain if hosted within UKC.

-- Connected via the internet, HybridConnect, CrownConnect, Janet, HSCN, PSN, RLI or Secure Remote Access
+- Connected via the internet, HybridConnect, CrownConnect, Janet, HSCN, PSN, MCN or private networks

 ## Location and packaging options